 There are a couple of cognitive science/neuroeconomic guys on the committee, so maybe there will be a tilt in the selections.

 Public Opinion on the Potential Winner

-- Economics Job Rumors have predictions that are over one year old and many of the predictions are not serious. https://www.econjobrumors.com/topic/official-economics-nobel-prize-2016-predictions-thread
+- Economics Job Rumors have predictions that are all over the place with no consistent theme.

 I guess we’ll have to wait until Monday.